Donders-Institute/bidscoin/docs/workflow.rst

                       [-m SESPREFIX] [-i {0,1,2}] [-v]
                       sourcefolder bidsfolder

     Creates a bidsmap.yaml YAML file in the bidsfolder/code/bidscoin that maps the information from all raw source data to the BIDS labels.
 You can check and edit the bidsmap file with the bidseditor (but also with any text-editor) before passing it to the bidscoiner.
-See the bidseditor help for more information and useful tips for running the bidsmapper in interactive mode (which is the default).
+See the bidseditor help for more information and useful tips for running the bidsmapper in interactive mode (the default).

-    N.B.: Institute users may want to use a site-customized template bidsmap (see the --template option).
-The bidsmap_dccn template from the Donders Institute can serve as an example (or may even mostly work for other institutes out of the box).

     positional arguments:
       sourcefolder          The study root folder containing the raw data in